Trovemaster/exocross/docs/source/keywords.rst

      end

+* `unc` is the keyword for specifying the uncertainty threshold. it should appear in the filer section.

+* `filter` is the section name for specifying the filters

 * `Phoenix` is the keyword for converting ExoMol line list to the Phoenix format.
 The `species` are expected to specify the Voigt parameters of the broadeners. `Phoenix` should appear anywhere in the main body of the input in the way as a line profile keyword.

 * `HITRAN` is to use the HITRAN-format of the transition file or output.
 Reading from hitran (.par) requires also the definition of the partition function `pf` and the isotopologue number `iso`.
 No .states is needed.
 To read from HITRAN use `HITRAN READ`